A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: Three Degrees of Quarrel

 The nature of this definition is illuminated by considering its effect on a weighted voting game $\mathcal{G}$.
 If $\hat{\mathcal{G}}$ contains a reciprocal cataclysmic quarrel between $i$ and $j$, then when they both vote {\sc yes} together in $\mathbb{S}\cup \mathbbm{\{i,j\}}$, this forces the weight of {\bf every} player in $S\cup\{i,j\}$ to $0$.

 Although cataclysmic {\sc yes}-quarrelling is a rather exaggerated type of quarrel, it is a perfectly reasonable conception: because satisfying \ref{eq:YQc} entails satisfying \ref{eq:YQ1} and \ref{eq:YQ2}, a reciprocal cataclysmic {\sc yes}-quarrel satisfies YQ.
-But, as we have already proven in Theorem~\ref{thm:FM-kmon} when discussing the FM-conception, a reciprocal cataclysmic quarrel not only violates monotonicity, it is supremely non-monotonic.
+But, as we have already proven in Theorem~\ref{thm:FM-DNMQ} when discussing the FM-conception, an asymmetric reciprocal cataclysmic quarrel not only violates monotonicity, it satisfies DNMQ.